NakiriumMC/survivals-instinct/.github/ISSUE_TEMPLATE/survivals-instinct-bug-report.md

 assignees: MentaikoDaisuki

 ---
+- Minecraft Version 1.2x.x (Please specify the exact version so we can identify the cause of the bug.)

-- Survival's Instinct Version: 1.x.x
+- Survival's Instinct Version: 1.x.x (Please specify the exact version so we can identify the cause of the bug.)

 **Describe the bug**